AtlasUnion/Kernel-Development/docs/markdown/Preparation/Boot Sequence.md

 * etc

 ??? question "Where does CPU read BIOS?"
-    Some of you maybe wondering how and where does CPU read BIOS from as BIOS resides on ROM instead of RAM.
-The answer is CPU read BIOS just like it reads anything from RAM in CPU's perspective.
+    CPU reads BIOS from address known as reset vector.
+The reset vector for 8086 processor is at FFFFh:0000h, which translated to physical address FFFF0h.

+    The reset vector for 80386 processor, which we will be emulating with qemu, is F000h:FFF0h.
+This segmented address is then translated to FFFFFFF0h. <!-TODO: finish-->

+??? question "Does CPU execute BIOS from ROM?"
+    The answer is yes and no. The CPU does need to execute BIOS from ROM initially.
+However, the reading speed of ROM is too slow for modern needs of fast booting process.
+So a technique called shadowing is used.

+    Shadowing essentially copy data from ROM into RAM for faster execution.
+The RAM area used is called shadow RAM.

     The following table is the addresses for ROM area: